vuejs/docs/src/guide/essentials/watchers.md

 For examples like these, with only one dependency, the benefit of `watchEffect()` is relatively small.
 But for watchers that have multiple dependencies, using `watchEffect()` removes the burden of having to maintain the list of dependencies manually.
 In addition, if you need to watch several properties in a nested data structure, `watchEffect()` may prove more efficient than a deep watcher, as it will only track the properties that are used in the callback, rather than recursively tracking all of them.

 :::tip
-`watchEffect` only tracks dependencies during its **synchronous** execution.
+`watchEffect` tracks dependencies during each **synchronous** run of its effect function.
+On every re-run, dependencies are collected again from reactive properties accessed in that run, so conditional branches can change which dependencies are tracked between runs.

 When using it with an async callback, only properties accessed before the first `await` tick will be tracked.
 :::

 ### `watch` vs. `watchEffect` {#watch-vs-watcheffect}